OctopusDeploy/docs/src/shared-content/scripts/register-polling-tentacle-scripts.include.md

 target_name = 'your-target-name'
 target_tentacle_thumbprint = 'your-tentacle-thumbprint'

-# The subscription id is a random 20 character id (for example: 3hw9vtskv2cbfw7zvpje) that is used to queue messages from the server to the Polling Tentacle.
+# The subscription id is a random 20 character id that is used to
+# queue messages from the server to the Polling Tentacle.
 # This should match the value in the Tentacle config file.
 target_polling_subscription_identifier = 'your-target-subscription'